necst/alveare/src/hw/core/README.md

 Folder that contains all Alveare tile and core files and a [folder](data_types/README.md) for utility packages of data types and generics

-# Current Hierarchy of files (last update 14/11/2019)
+# Current Hierarchy of files

 ## Tile